TALKING TO YOUR DOCTOR

 Wasted consultation time

-A typical specialist appointment lasts 15 to 20 minutes.
-If you spend the first five struggling to recall your medicines, you lose a quarter of your visit to something you could have sorted out beforehand.
+A typical specialist appointment lasts 15-20 minutes.
+If you spend the first five trying to remember your medicines, you lose a quarter of the appointment to something you could have dealt with earlier.
 A prepared list gives you that time back for the conversation that actually matters.

 Before Your Visit — Prepare